Vis4Sense/student-projects/2024-2025/readme.md

   - need to find/create a trading strategy that can take advantage of sentiment results
   - improve/update sentiment if it helps with trading
   - **next step: focus on a specific scenario when there is a large/sudden price change?**
+## To Do
+Manasi and Abhay
+1. Get a feeling what the change range is for the daily top movers are like, 10%, 50%, or 200%?
+1. Build some very simple model, such as decision tree, to see how accurate we can predict such sudden changes
+   1. This can be binary, i.e., whether the price will keep going up in the next 5, 10, 30 minutes.
+   1. Besides price prediction (e.g., using linear regression), we can also use decision tree to predict change range: 0-50%, 50-100%, etc.
+   2. We don't need to predict too far ahead, from a few minutes to a few hours maximum.
+This is also when the model prediction has a better accuracy.
+The results are usually not good for longer periods, e.g., a few days to a few weeks.
 - Ningbo
   - good report
   - develop a back end model or use a hosted one such as those on HuggingFace?